Optimizing Autonomous Transfer Hub Networks: Quantifying the Potential Impact of Self-Driving Trucks: Methodology

 \subsection{Regional and Temporal Decomposition}

 The framework in this paper is easily extended to perform regional and temporal decomposition.
 This requires only minor modifications to the input and to the model.

-\paragraph{Regional Decomposition} The goal of the regional decomposition is to compare the global optimization of ATHN operations to a decentralized approach.
-It is assumed that every region (e.g., the South of the US) has dedicated trucks and only serves autonomous legs that originate in that region.
-The number of trucks in every region is determined by the model.
-If freight is moved out of the region, the truck has to return before picking up another load.
-Performing an analysis in this setting helps answer the questions about the scale at which autonomous trucks are effective and where they should be deployed.
+\paragraph{Regional Decomposition} The goal of the regional decomposition is to compare the global optimization of ATHN operations to a situation in which each region (e.g., the South of the US) has dedicated autonomous trucks that only pick up loads that start in that region.
+In this case, trucks can serve loads within their region and loads that are moving out of the region.
+However, after leaving the region to drop off a load, the truck has to return before it can perform another task.
+The model will be modified to jointly optimize how trucks are assigned to regions and how to operate the ATHN under these restrictions.
+Performing an analysis in this setting helps answer questions about the scale at which autonomous trucks are effective and where they should be deployed.

 Regional decomposition can easily be performed by filtering arcs from the task graph.
 First assign every task $t\in T$ to a region based on the location of the origin hub $h^+_{l(t)}$.
-Next, remove all arcs $(t,t')\in \bar{A}$ between tasks $t, t' \in T$ if the regions are different ($h^+_{l(t)} \neq h^+_{l(t')}$).
-This results in an instance of Problem~\eqref{formulation:athn} in which the model can decide the vehicle distribution over the regions, but once a truck performs a task in a given region, it will stay in that region as intended.
+Next, remove all arcs $(t,t')\in \bar{A}$ between tasks $t, t' \in T$ if the regions are different.
+It follows that when a flow reaches a task that starts from a specific region, there is no way to reach tasks that start from a different region, as intended.
+The amount of flow from the source to each region represents the amount of trucks that are assigned to that region.
+The truck assignments and operations are then jointly optimized by solving this filtered instance of Problem~\eqref{formulation:athn}.

 \paragraph{Temporal Decomposition} The goal of the temporal decomposition is to plan ATHN operations on a rolling horizon (e.g., one week at a time), rather than for a full period at once (e.g., four weeks).
-Optimizing over a shorter horizon requires less information and is easier computationally, but may also leave trucks ill-positioned for the future at the end of the horizon.
+Optimizing over a shorter horizon requires less information and is easier computationally.
+However, the model does not explicitly rebalance trucks at the end of the period.
+This means that optimizing myopically may leave the trucks ill-positioned for the next period.
 The temporal decomposition can be used to explore these trade-offs.

 Implementing a rolling horizon for Problem~\eqref{formulation:athn} is relatively straightforward.
 A practical way to do so is by reusing the existing structures and modifying the model as little as possible.
 Figure~\ref{fig:temporal_decomp} provides an illustrative example.
 First, build the task graph for the full period.
 For a given horizon, identify the arcs $\hat{A}$ of the partial routes created previously (without sink arcs).
 Fix these arcs $a \in \hat{A}$ to $y_a = 1$ in the optimization model to stay consistent with the past.
 To plan for the current horizon, only the following nodes $\hat{V}$ are relevant: the source, the sink, the current route endpoints, and the tasks that start during the horizon.
 Now filter the task graph to only keep the arcs in $\hat{A}$ and the arcs in the subgraph induced by $\hat{V}$.
 This makes it impossible to plan outside of the horizon.
 The model is solved and the steps are repeated until the full period is planned.